DSXiangLi/DecryptPrompt/README.md

   - BOND: Aligning LLMs with Best-of-N Distillation
   - RL on Incorrect Synthetic Data Scales the Efficiency of LLM Math Reasoning by Eight-Fold
   - Generative Verifiers: Reward Modeling as Next-Token Prediction
-  - RL on Incorrect Synthetic Data Scales the Efficiency of LLM Math Reasoning by Eight-Fold
 - openai
   - PPO: Proximal Policy Optimization Algorithms :star:
   - Deep Reinforcement Learning for Human Preference